 NMED Comment: According to Figure 2-3.3 (FWDA Geologic Map), the Petrified Forest Formation is exposed at the surface south of the Building 528 and, as stated in Section 2.3.7.2 (Bedrock Aquifer), lines 17-18, page 2-6, recharge to the bedrock aquifer occurs when precipitation infiltrates the soil and percolates to the bedrock in the southern portion of the Study Area.
 Since the alluvial aquifer is absent in the area south of the Building 528 where the bedrock outcrops, perchlorate could not simultaneously be released to each aquifer.
 Rather, perchlorate may have initially been released to the bedrock aquifer; then, migrated to the alluvial aquifer.
-The groundwater monitoring data indicate that the perchlorate concentrations in the groundwater samples collected from the bedrock aquifer have been higher than those collected from the alluvial aquifer.
+The groundwater monitoring data indicate that the perchlorate concentrations in the groundwater samples collected from the bedrock aquifer have been higher than those collected from the alluvial aquifer and the size of the bedrock perchlorate plume has been larger than that of the alluvial aquifer.
 The data suggests that the alluvial perchlorate plume may have originated from the bedrock perchlorate plume.
 Hydraulic communication between the bedrock aquifer and the alluvial aquifer is evident in the area downgradient of the Building 528 (e.g., Workshop Area) where the alluvial and bedrock plumes co-locate.
 Revise the statement for accuracy.